-Digital asset networks are often developed by a diverse set of contributors and the perception that high-profile contributors may no longer contribute to the network may have an adverse effect on the market price of any related digital assets.
+Digital asset networks and related protocols are often developed by a diverse set of contributors, but are also often developed by identifiable and high-profile contributors.
+The perception that certain high-profile contributors may no longer contribute to the applicable digital asset network or protocol may have an adverse effect on the market price of any related digital assets.
 For example, in June 2017, an unfounded rumor circulated that Ethereum protocol developer Vitalik Buterin had died.
-Following the rumor, the price of ETH decreased approximately 20% before recovering after Buterin himself dispelled the rumor.
-Some have speculated that the rumor led to the decrease in the price of ETH.
-In the event a high-profile contributor to the Bitcoin Cash network is perceived as no longer contributing to the Bitcoin Cash network due to death, retirement, withdrawal, incapacity, or otherwise, whether or not such perception is valid, it could negatively affect the price of BCH, which could adversely impact the value of the Shares.
+Following the rumor, the price of Ether decreased approximately 20% before recovering after Buterin himself dispelled the rumor.
+Some have speculated that the rumor led to the decrease in the price of Ether.
+In the event a high-profile contributor to the Horizen Network is perceived as no longer contributing to the Horizen Network due to death, retirement, withdrawal, incapacity, or otherwise, whether or not such perception is valid, it could negatively affect the price of ZEN, which could adversely impact the value of the Shares.